-- (i) The ordinary hours of work for Day Workers, exclusive of meal times, shall be 152 hours per 28 calendar days to be worked Monday to Friday inclusive and to commence on such days at or after 6.00 am and before 10.00 am. - (ii) The ordinary hours of work for Shift Workers, exclusive of meal times, shall not exceed an average of 38 hours per week in each roster cycle. - (iii) (a) The hours of work prescribed in subclauses (i) and (ii) of this clause shall, where possible, be arranged in such a manner that in each roster cycle of twenty eight calendar days each employee shall not work their ordinary hours of work on more than nineteen days in the cycle.
+- (i) The ordinary hours of work for Day Workers, exclusive of meal times, shall be 152 hours per 28 calendar days to be worked Monday to Friday between 6.00am and 6.00pm. - (ii) The ordinary hours of work for Shift Workers, exclusive of meal times, shall not exceed an average of 38 hours per week in each roster cycle. - (iii) (a) The hours of work prescribed in subclauses (i) and (ii) of this clause shall, where possible, be arranged in such a manner that in each roster cycle of twenty eight calendar days each employee shall not work their ordinary hours of work on more than nineteen days in the cycle.
 Provided that employees who work 8 hour shifts are entitled to twelve additional days off per annum.
 Employees working ten hour shifts are entitled to one additional day off duty each five weeks; and employees working other combinations of shifts are entitled to such number of additional days off duty per annum as will ensure that their ordinary hours of work do not exceed an average of thirty eight hours per week.